- Visitors & Friends

 The first woman to be appointed to a full professorship was Agnes Headlam-Morley, who became Montague Burton Professor of International Relations in October 1948.
 Ida Mann had become Reader in Ophthalmology in 1941 and Titular Professor from January 1945; however the Annual Report of the University for 1947-8 states that '.....Miss Headlam-Morley ... is the first woman to be elected to a full professorship at Oxford.
 Miss Ida Mann, who until 30 September 1947 was Margaret Ogilvie's Reader in Ophthalmology, held only the title of Professor...'.
 Both women were Fellows of St Hugh's College.

 In 1973 Balliol was the first of the traditional all-male colleges to elect a woman as a Fellow and Tutor.
-Oxford currently has nine female Heads of House: the Rector of Exeter; the Principals of Lady Margaret Hall, Mansfield, St Hilda's, St Hugh's, and Somerville; the Warden of St Antony's; and the Presidents of St John's and Wolfson.
+Oxford currently has 11 female Heads of House: the Rector of Exeter; the Principals of Lady Margaret Hall, Mansfield, St Hilda's, St Hugh's, and Somerville; the Provost of Oriel; the Master of Pembroke; the Warden of St Antony's; and the Presidents of St John's and Wolfson.
 In 1993 Professor Marilyn Butler, former Rector of Exeter, became the first female head of a former all-male college at either Oxford or Cambridge.

 * As the Association for the Education of Women in Oxford, later known as The Society of Oxford Home Students